franzliedke/studio/README.md

 This will clone the given Git repository to the `bar` directory and install its dependencies.

+#### create --submodule: Manage existing packages by loading a Git repository as submodule

+    $ studio create bar --submodule git@github.com:me/myrepo.git

+This will load the given Git repository to the `bar` directory as a submodule and install its dependencies.

+#### create --options: Provide specific options to Git when loading the repository

+    $ studio create bar --git git@github.com:me/myrepo.git --options="--single-branch --branch=mybranch"
+    $ studio create bar --submodule git@github.com:me/myrepo.git --options="-b mybranch"

+This will load the given Git repository and checkout a specific branch.
+To have an overview of all the options available to you, check `git clone --help` and `git submodule add --help`.

 #### load: Make all packages from the given local path available to Composer

     $ studio load baz